gkalogeitonas/agronos/readme.md

   See `docs/Device_registration.md`.

+Device firmware repository

+The device firmware and related embedded code are maintained in a separate repository: https://github.com/gkalogeitonas/Agronos-iot-device

 Sending sensor measurements (HTTP)

 - Auth: use the Sanctum token as a Bearer token in Authorization header for subsequent requests to the data endpoint.